FeralAI/GP2040/docs/usage.md

 ## Buttons

 GP2040 uses a generic button labeling for gamepad state, which is then converted to the appropriate input type before sending.
-This table provides a map of GP2040 buttons to common gamepads/layouts:
+This table provides a map of GP2040 buttons to the supported input types and layouts:

 | GP2040  | XInput | Switch  | PS3          | DirectInput  | Arcade |
 | ------- | ------ | ------- | ------------ | ------------ | ------ |